top of page

 Final Thoughts

-Being only four years into the digital SLR story, cameras like the RD-175 are a fascinating piece of the digital camera history.
-It may not be a pretty camera, or comfortable to use, but it feels pretty amazing to be able to shoot with it after all this time.
-The window into the past it offers is amazing and the way it contextualizes modern technology is something special.
-I think everyone should experience this every now and again, to be reminded of how far the technology has come and how amazing modern cameras are.
-Part of Konica Minolta's engineering expertise led to the development of models like the Sony A1 mkII, so I am glad that their innovation continued, despite this risky technological experiment.
+Being only four years into the digital SLR story, and four years earlier than they became mainstream, cameras like the RD-175 are a fascinating piece of the pro digital puzzle.
+It may not be a pretty camera, or comfortable to use, or produce amazing images, but using it transports you back to a time of exploration and technological transition.
+This window into the past contextualizes modern technology in a very interesting way.
+Perhaps people could benefit from this experience occasionally, to be reminded of how far the technology has come and to appreciate the quality and convenience that we have.

 Resources